 Adult Blood Lead Epidemiology & Surveillance (ABLES)

 The Iowa Adult Blood Lead Epidemiology and Surveillance (ABLES) is a program in the Iowa Department of Public Health Acute Disease Prevention, Emergency Response, and Environmental Health Division that helps employers, workers, medical providers, and families learn about the risks of Iowa adult lead exposure in the workplace, community, or at home.
-ABLES is part of the Iowa Occupational Health & Safety Surveillance Program (OHSSP).
+ABLES is part of the Bureau of Environmental Health Services.

 Iowa Department of Public Health ABLES